-Expert Tips on How to Make Your Clothes Last Longer
+Expert Tips: Make Your Clothes Last Longer

 As the cost of living crisis starts to bite, over 50% of people said they intend to cut back on clothes spending in a new survey published by the BBC.

 Consumer spending on clothes in the UK reached £57.2 billion in 2021, making clothes one of the biggest spending items.
 However, as people start making changes to their day-to-day spending, many can project this number to drop.

 A survey conducted in 2019 showed that total UK consumers will have nearly £33,000 of clothes lying unworn in their wardrobes across their lifetime.
 By switching the perspective towards restoring clothes and extending their lifetime instead of replacing them by buying new ones, we can cut down on unnecessary clothes spending.

 As the leading on demand laundry service with years of experience in the industry, we process nearly 60,000 items each week.
 Since 2014, we have years of clothes care expertise.

 Over the years, I’ve learned quite a lot about how we can make our clothes last longer to double the lifetime of our wardrobes and cut down spending on clothes.

 Here are some helpful tips on how to clean, wear, and store clothes properly so you can cut down your clothes spend and make your clothes last longer.